NAlexPear/personal-page/blog/_posts/2015-02-16-barleycakes-and-water-and-weightlifting.md

----
-layout: posts
-author: Alex
-title: Barley Cakes and Water and Weightlifting
-date: 2015-02-16
-published: yes
----

-##Barleycakes and Water and Weightlifting
+## Barleycakes and Water and Weightlifting
-###The importance of temperament on success and survival
+### The importance of temperament on success and survival

 Happiness is a tricky thing to pin down.
 Some folks will tell you happiness happens at the extremes, in moments of indulgence.
 Some folks will say that hedonism is fleeting, and that real happiness comes from a sense of purpose.
-Others wil say that new experiences are key, while others will say that routine is key.
+Others will say that new experiences are key, while others will say that routine is key.
 It's almost like the term "happiness" is so vague that it ceases to be a terribly useful term.
 Almost.